NBK Tools

 Notifications

-NBK will never ask you for your account number, card number, CVV, OTP/PIN numbers over the phone, Viber, WhatsApp or any other means.
-Please do not disclose your personal information to anyone.
-Learn more
+NBK never asks for your card number, OTP, PIN, CVV or any personal information over the phone, SMS, email, WhatsApp or any similar app.
+Do not disclose your information to anyone.
+Learn More

 ]